xlfrench/freelancer-theme/README.md

 For more details, read the [documentation](http://jekyllrb.com/)

-## My Edits
+## Updates
-I [Kyle](https://github.com/kocheck) made some minor updates to this theme to make it easier to use for my purposes.
+I made a few minor updates to this theme to make it easier to use today with Netlify as the hosting/backend.

 **What was updated**
 - Gem Files